CASE STUDY

 The Client

-The Challenge
+The Project

-Over 1,000 people watched the announcement through a Facebook Live stream.
-The Nation also received a number of statements and letters of support from both government and non-governmental organizations.
+On February 21, 2023, the Nation held their findings announcements.
+Over 40 articles were written across 25 media outlets, garnering national coverage.
+More than 1,000 people watched the announcement through a Facebook Live stream, and the Nation also received a number of statements and letters of support from both government and non-governmental organizations.
+Survivors, members and visiting Nations members were honoured with a cultural ceremony and health and wellness support.

 Since partnering with c̓išaaʔatḥ (Tseshaht) First Nation and the ʔuuʔatumin yaqckʷiimitqin project team, we have successfully expanded their reach, sharing the story of the history of AIRS with a wide audience.
-Through this effective storytelling, we have helped the Nation to change the narrative of the AIRS site.
+Through this effective storytelling, we have helped the Nation to change the narrative of the former AIRS site.

 We’re ready to raise your voice.